Where to report and get support during lockdown

 - Parent Info: If you’re looking for support or advice on any issue caused or amplified by the internet, Parent Zone and NCA-CEOP’s parent information service Parent Info is packed with helpful articles about the challenges and opportunities children face online.

 - Thinkuknow: NCA-CEOP’s online service Thinkuknow has information and advice for children, parents and carers related to online safety and sexual exploitation.
-The site is structured so that children can access age-appropriate information, find out how to respond to the issue they’re experiencing and, if necessary, contact NCA-CEOP, and it also has worksheets parents can use with their children at home.
+The site is structured so that children can access age-appropriate information, find out how to respond to the issue they’re experiencing and, if necessary, contact NCA-CEOP.
+It also has worksheets parents can use with their children at home.

 - Childline: Anyone who’s 19 years or younger can get in touch with Childline to talk about any problem they’re facing – online or otherwise.
-Normally, the service is 24/7 but due to the COVID-19 outbreak, counsellors are available from 9am to midnight either on the phone (0800 1111) or via 1-2-1 online chat.
+Normally, the service is 24/7 but due to the COVID-19 outbreak, counsellors are available from 7.30am to 3.30am everyday, either on the phone (0800 1111) or via 1-2-1 online chat.

 Adapting to a new lifestyle where we’re confined to our homes has, understandably, taken a mental toll on some.
 But if you or any member of your family is having a hard time coping right now, bear in mind that there are lots of charities and organisations out there which offer free advice and counselling.

 - Mind: The charity Mind offers free support for anyone suffering from mental health-related issues.
-If you need advice or signposting to an appropriate support service you can get in touch with Mind by phone (0300 123 3393) or email (firstname.lastname@example.org).
+If you need advice or signposting to an appropriate support service you can get in touch with Mind by phone (0300 123 3393), email (email@example.com) or 1-2-1 chat.

 - YoungMinds: YoungMinds is the UK’s leading mental health charity for children and young people.
 Through its website, young people and their parents can access a wealth of resources to help them respond to mental health challenges and get help.
 If you’re concerned about your child’s mental wellbeing, they also have a parent hotline you can call on 0808 802 5544, where you'll get advice on how to tackle the issue.

 - The Mix: Young people between the ages of 13 and 25 can get free mental health support by calling The Mix’s hotline on 0808 808 4994 or sending an email.
+They also have a crisis messenger and 1-2-1 webchat.
 No topic is off the table and whatever issue your child is facing, The Mix will connect them to an expert who can give advice and signpost to other helpful tools and services.

 - Beat: The UK’s go-to charity for expert information and advice on eating disorders has online resources for people who have an eating disorder and those who are worried about someone close to them.
-You can also get direct support by calling one of their helplines every day between 12pm and 8pm or via live chat.
+You can also get direct support with live chat, or by calling one of their helplines every day between 9am and 8pm during the week, and 4pm to 8pm on weekends.
+They also offer an online safe space called The Sanctury, where people with eating disorders can share concerns and advice on how they are coping with the pandemic.

 - Parent Zone Crisis Messenger: If you or any member of your family are experiencing a mental health crisis and need immediate help, the Parent Zone Crisis Messenger – powered by our trusted partners Shout and Crisis Text Line – is available 24/7 and will connect you to a trained volunteer.
 Text PARENTZONE to 85258 to get help.